TERRY CONNERS SUMMER CAMP - POLICIES AND PROCEDURES

 - Rink capacity has been reduced under state guidelines per rink

-- Campers will be required to wear masks while in locker rooms.
-Masks are not required for skaters when on the ice, and when participating in outdoor activities, but coaches are required to wear masks at all times.
+- Campers will be required to wear masks while in locker rooms, and on the ice.
+Masks are not required for lunch and some outside activities.
+Coaches will wear masks at all time.

 - Parents will be required to drop off and pick up campers at front rink entrance door.
 Parents should not be coming into the building unnecessarily.